Last updated on

 Residence permits are handled by the alien’s office (Ausländerbehörde) and granted for a definite (Aufenthaltserlaubnis) or indefinite term (Niederlassungserlaubnis).
 Please note that a residence permit is not the same as a visa but in many cases a valid visa is a prerequisite to having a residence permit issued once you are in Germany.
 Simply put, you need a visa to enter Germany and stay for up to 90 days while a residence permit allows you to stay for longer than 90 days.

-In addition to the abovementioned three types of permits, there is a special resident permit called the EU blue card intended for foreign academics who were in Germany offered a job with an annual salary of over 43,800 euros (as of November 18th, 2023, previously 58,400 euros) and in case of the STEM graduates (natural scientists, IT & technology, engineering and mathematics) at least 39,683 euros (previously 45,552 euros).
-The EU blue card is a limited residence permit.
+In addition to the abovementioned three types of permits, there is a special resident permit called the EU Blue Card intended for foreign academics who were in Germany offered a job with an annual salary of over 45,300 euros (as of July 2024) and in case of the STEM graduates (natural scientists, IT & technology, engineering and mathematics) at least 41,042 euros.
+The EU Blue Card is a limited residence permit.

 4. Studying and Vocational Training in Germany